ucan-wg/ucan-ipld/README.md

 &UCAN
 ```

-## 2.8 Signature
+## 2.5 Signature

-The signature MUST be computed by first encoding as a [base64url JWT](#3-jwt-canonicalization), and then signed with the issuer's private key.
+The signature MUST be computed by first encoding it as a [canonical JWT](#3-jwt-canonicalization), and then signed with the issuer's private key.

 ``` ipldsch
 type Signature = Bytes